 The traditional trip to Hamley’s is a right of passage for all children.
 There is nothing more exciting than the thrill of being allowed to pick a new toy and hours are required to explore the range that Hamley’s have on offer.
 The staff are always offering demonstrations on all the new gadgets and gizmos that are bound to amaze.

 London Wetlands Centre is a great day out in beautiful Barnes where you can become a wetlands explorer and encourage that inner adventurer to spot all the animals as you go.
 The wetlands are often forgotten, marshes aren’t considered particularly glamours but they are really important to protect wildlife and support our ecosystem, they even absorb carbon dioxide as serve as large, living water filters!
 It’s a really fascinating, fun and educational day out.

 Summer Holiday Workshops at The Chocolate Museum in Brixton is bound to be a hit amongst chocolate lovers.
 When accompanied by an adult, children as young as 6 can learn how to make everything from chocolate truffles to ganache.
 The museum focuses on the history of Fair Trade and how chocolate came to be what it is today.

 For those over 8 with a keen interest in cooking, Rosemary Shrager’s Cookery School, ‘Cooking with your family’ also have a fantastic offering.

-There are 2 ways you can go about making these delicious ice cashew milk ice creams.
-You can simply blend your Radiance Cleanse cashew milk with raspberries, pour into a mould and freeze or follow the below recipe:
+There are 2 ways you can go about making these delicious ice cashew milk ice lollies.
+You can simply blend your Radiance Cashew Milk with raspberries, pour into a mould and freeze or follow the below recipe: